LiaScript/liascript.github.com/content/english/blog/007_c-programming.md

 image: "/images/post/c.png"
 description: This interactive LiaScript book is based on the free Wikibook on C-Programming.
 It provides a comprehensive look at the C programming language and its features.
 categories:
-    - Examples
+    - Case Study
 tags:
-    - LiaScript
+    - Code
-    - Books
+    - Programming
-    - Coding
+    - Education
 ---

 This LiaScript book is based on the free